Finish What Ya Started: Background

 Despite the album being seemingly complete, Eddie Van Halen came up with the riff at 2 in the morning and went down to his then-neighbor Sammy Hagar to show it.
 Hagar let Eddie in, and the two played guitars in his balcony until they had a completed song.
 Once Eddie left, Hagar decided to write the lyrics despite being late at night.
 The theme wound up being sex without orgasm, summed up by Hagar as "blue balls".
 In the song, Eddie recorded his guitar part on a Fender Stratocaster plugged direct into the studio mixing console.
 The song is one of only two Van Halen tracks featuring Hagar playing a rhythm guitar part, which he played on a Gibson acoustic.

+The version of the song on their 2004 compilation The Best of Both Worlds has no fade out unlike the album version.

 Music video

 The official music video for the song was directed by Andy Morahan.
 It features the band playing against a plain white background with quick cuts to women dancing.
-The version of the song on their 2004 compilation The Best of Both Worlds stops midway through the outro, unlike the fade out on the OU812 version.